 Stunning Landscape and Climate

 Copper Canyon offers the best starting point when exploring the Sierra Madre Occidental region.
-And with six stunning canyons sitting southwest of the popular Chihuahua city, you’ll certainly have more than you can take in.
+And with six stunning canyons sitting southwest of the popular Chihuahua, you’ll certainly have more than you can take in.

 If you love adventure, this is among the most adventurous places you can be.
-You can explore the amazing pine and oak forest on foot with a professional guide for starters.
+You can explore the amazing pine and oak forest on foot with a professional guide.

 Or, if you’re up for something more extreme, you can go rock climbing or rappel down the canyon walls!
 There are even ziplines that will take you flying over the magnificent landscapes.